-Located just 2.5 hours from Pittsburgh, Cleveland and Rochester, and 1.5 hours from Buffalo, Chautauqua County is the perfect destination for a fall getaway.
-Far enough and bursting with new sights and experiences so that we feel we have traveled somewhere, but close enough that the trip doesn’t have to be a big production.
-Maybe you’ve been to Chautauqua countless times during the summer months but have yet to experience the autumn bounty.
-Keep reading for five suggested ways to spend an unforgettable fall weekend in Chautauqua County, New York.
+Located less than three hours from Pittsburgh, Cleveland and Rochester, and just 1.5 hours from Buffalo, Chautauqua County in western New York is the perfect destination for a fall getaway.
+Far enough to be bursting with new sights and experiences, but close enough that the trip isn’t big production to plan.
+Maybe you have been to Chautauqua countless times during the summer months, but have yet to experience the autumn bounty or some of our new attractions like the National Comedy Center, the Chautauqua Harbor Hotel or Axcellent Adventures.
+Keep reading for five ways to have unforgettable fall weekend in Chautauqua!

 1. Book a Wine Tour Weekend: Several accommodations ranging from quaint inns to luxury condos offer wine tour vacation packages to their guests.
 Plan a romantic weekend with your significant other or a girlfriend getaway exploring Lake Erie Wine Country, the largest US grape-growing region outside of California.
 Begin at the Grape Discovery Center where you can sample and purchase wines from several local wineries while you learn about Chautauqua County’s heritage as the nation’s oldest Concord growing region.